Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 Detecting the Non-Client Area with WM_NCHITTEST

-The WM_NCHITTEST message can be used to test what type of object the cursor is over (border, caption, client area, etc.) The return value of the DefWindowProc function is used to identify where in the window’s nonclient area the event occurred –
+The WM_NCHITTEST message can be used to determine what part of a window the cursor is positioned over, such as the border, caption, or client area.
+The return value of the DefWindowProc function indicates where in the window’s non-client area the event occurred:

 case WM_NCHITTEST: hittest = DefWindowProc(hwnd, message, wParam, lParam); if(HTCLIENT == hittest) { }